cowbhave/CowBhave_BehaviorModel/README.md

 Models for classificaion of the feeding behavior.

-The data for the model training is available at https://zenodo.org/record/6784671.
+The data for the model training is available at https://zenodo.org/record/6784671 at the folder Labeled25.zip.

 Function library *FeedingBehavior_NNlib.py* includes the following models: